 In the futbol side of the story, the high school competes in a tournament where scouts will select one player to train in Spain.
 Marcos gets ejected for fighting in the semi-final, and he has to wait for the 2nd leg of the final to prove his worth.

 This is a family friendly story that gently communicates values of education, perseverance in the face of adversity, teachers as mentors, temptations of drugs and alcohol, providing loving care for elders, and making something of one’s life.
 By the heartwarming end, Marcos has built a new foundation of friends, mentors, and remaining family.

-About the Director, the soccer, and the actors
+The Director, the soccer, and the actors

 Buscando a Marcos Ramírez is the first feature film of Writer-Director Ignacio Sánchez Cantillano.
 Interviews of Sánchez show that he is very multi-faceted, having been a world traveler, a successful journalist, TV presenter, and TV director.
 He was also General Directorate of Traffic, where he implemented the mandatory seat belt law.
 How many film directors can say that?

 Many of the moral messages of the film appear to come from how he conducts his own life, such as listening to one’s inner voice, being true to oneself, and remembering from “The Little Prince” that “the essential is invisible to the eye”.
 Note that Sánchez plays the coach in the film.

 The soccer in the film is very authentic.
 17 year old Julián Guzmán was discovered for this role, and was himself a player in the youth system of Club Sport Herediano.
 The games are played at Lincoln School.